Home video: Time gap between theatrical and home video release

 A time period is usually required to elapse between theatrical release and availability on home video to encourage movie theater patronage and discourage copyright infringement.
-Home-video releases originally followed five to six months after theatrical release, but since the late 2000s, most films have begun being distributed on video after three to four months.
-As of 2019, most major theater chains mandate an exclusivity window of 90 days before home-video release, and 74–76 days before electronic sell-through.
+Home video releases originally followed five to six months after theatrical release, but since the late 2000s, most films have begun being distributed on home video after three to four months.
+As of 2019, most major theater chains mandate an exclusivity window of 90 days before home video release, and 74–76 days before electronic sell-through.
 Christmas and other holiday-related movies are sometimes not released on home video until the following year, when the holiday occurs again.
 Major studios have made films available for rental during their theatrical window on high-end services that charge upwards of $500 per rental and use proprietary hardware.

 Exceptions to the rule include the Steven Soderbergh film Bubble, which was released in 2006 to theaters, cable television, and DVD only a few days apart.
 Netflix has released some of its films, such as Roma and The Irishman, in limited theatrical release followed by streaming availability after less than 30 days.